- CrashPlan PROe

 - Code42 CrashPlan (previously CrashPlan PROe)

-This article provides our recommended best practices on upgrading devices in your Code42 environment.
-This article applies to Code42 server version 5.2.x and earlier.
+This article provides our recommended best practices for upgrading devices in Code42 environments version 5.2.x and earlier.
+For Code42 server version 5.3 and later, see Upgrade the Code42 apps in your environment.

 Test the upgrade